joel113/documentation-cheatsheet/shell.md

 ## History

-`history` - Shows the history commands entered in the shell
+`history` - Shows the historical commands entered in the shell

 `history 3` - Shows the previous three command of the history

 `history | sort -nr | less` - Shows the latest to earliest entry in less

 `history | grep -w cd` - Shows the historical commands containing the word cd

+`history | peco` - Shows the historical commands with an interactive search

 `history -c` - Clears the history